 Coming Next Week: The Ultimate Healthy Living Bundle Sale

-I’ve spent the last week on the road frantically devouring so many of the awesome books in this year’s Ultimate Healthy Living Bundle Sale.
+I’ve spent the last week on the road frantically devouring so many of the awesome books in this year’s Ultimate Healthy Meal Planning Bundle Sale.
 I got a preview look at them, and they are fantastic!
 I’ll be telling you especially about one on metabolism in my post on Wednesday, which is when the bundle sale opens.
 Last night at my Girl Talk event a few of us got into a discussion before the event on how weight is NOT the problem–nutrition is.
 Weight is simply a symptom.
 If you look at me, you’d think I was healthy, because I’m not overweight.
 But I have a lot of health markers that aren’t great.

 We need to change the whole discussion about weight and health, and I hope to start us on that next week!